Learning Outcomes

 Formal oral or written arguments presented to the court by legal representatives on points of law or fact relevant to the case.

 - Clarity and Conciseness: Present arguments clearly and concisely.
-Address the judge directly using the correct mode of address.
+Signpost your submissions (“three short points, My Lady…”), take the judge to the page/paragraph of the bundle, and pause so the judge can read.

 Document Handling